Ilievski-Daniel/cts-monitoring/README.md

     kubectl get all -n monitoring
     ```

-- You can then get EXTERNAL-IP for the Grafana Server that you can access.
+- You can then obtain the EXTERNAL-IP for the Grafana Server that you can access.

-- You can simply access the Grafana server by typing: ```admin``` ```admin``` in both email and password fields, make sure to change it when you will get asked to do so.
+- To access the Grafana server, simply use the credentials "admin" for both the email and password fields.
+Make sure to change these credentials when prompted to do so.

-- Make sure to check the 2 already pre-defined Grafana Dashboards, one for general monitoring of the Kubernetes cluster and the second one for all the pods that are in the Kubernetes cluster (including the CTS Backend Application pods), these pre-defined dashboards are located under the General folder.
+- Make sure to check the 2 pre-defined Grafana Dashboards: one for general monitoring of the Kubernetes cluster and the second one for all the pods in the Kubernetes cluster (including the CTS Backend Application pods).

+- <b>These pre-defined dashboards are located under the General folder.</b>

 ## Contact
 For any questions or inquiries, please contact: [Daniel Ilievski](https://www.linkedin.com/in/danielilievski/)